-- Segmentation is prohibited! - Segmentation occurs when a Federal project is broken into a number of smaller actions and analyzed separately. - Example: A recipient constructing multiple towers reviews the potential environmental impacts at each site, and then submits a separate EA for each site (or one EA with individual impact assessments) instead of submitting a comprehensive EA addressing the cumulative impacts of the entire project funded by NITA. - Because the impacts of the Federal project must be evaluated in their entirety under NEPA, NHPA, and other laws, environmental compliance determinations will not be finished until all project segments are characterized and evaluated together. - There are no compliance determinations for partial BTOP projects. - Award funding is withheld until the FONSI is issued for the entire project (no partial FONSIs). - This means one comprehensive Environmental Assessment must be submitted for the entire project, not separate assessments for each individual site along the project's path.
+Segmentation is prohibited!

+- Segmentation occurs when a Federal project is broken into a number of smaller actions and analyzed separately. - Example: A project consisting of multiple project sites reviews the potential environmental impacts at each site, and then submits a separate EA for each site (or one EA with individual impact assessments) instead of submitting a comprehensive EA addressing the cumulative impacts of the entire project funded by NITA. - Because the impacts of the Federal project must be evaluated in their entirety under NEPA, NHPA, and other laws, environmental compliance determinations will not be finished until all project segments are characterized and evaluated together. - There are no compliance determinations for partial BTOP projects. - Award funding is withheld until the FONSI is issued for the entire project (no partial FONSIs). - This means one Environmental Assessment must be submitted addressing potential impacts for the entire project, not separate assessments for individual sites or activities.